SchlenkR/applied_fsharp_challenge/artikel/proofreading/edited_tracked_reviewAndAccept.md

 #### A note on "lowPass" and "fadeIn:

-Note that for now, we don't have a low pass filter, so we just use a placeholder function that works like a normal stateless processing function of type `float -> float`:
+Note that for now, we do not have a low pass filter, so we just use a placeholder function that works like a normal stateless processing function of type `float -> float`:

 ```fsharp
 ```